Determination of Nano-sized Adsorbate Mass in Solution using Mechanical Resonators: Elimination of the so far Inseparable Liquid Contribution

 Yet, the inseparable nature of the adsorbate and liquid contributions to the measured response puts significant limitation on quantitative interpretation of adsorption measurements in liquid environment.
-In particular, this shortcoming makes mass determination using mechanical resonators non-conclusive, unless complementary methods, such as surface plasmon resonance (SPR), ellipsometry and/or atomic force microscopy (AFM) are employed in parallel\cite{Richter2003, ErikReimhult2004a,VanderMeulen2014,Shpigel2019}.
+In particular, this shortcoming makes mass determination using mechanical resonators non-conclusive, unless complementary methods, such as surface plasmon resonance (SPR), ellipsometry and/or atomic force microscopy (AFM) are employed in parallel \cite{Shpigel2019, Richter2003, ErikReimhult2004a,VanderMeulen2014}.

-The use of complementary methods comes with many challenges, though, such as operation at different spatial scales, requirement for very complex setups that are inaccessible for most users, and/or the need of pre-treatment procedures that tend to change the properties of the samples under investigation.
+The use of combined experimental setups, e.g., QCM/SPR or QCM/AFM, comes with many challenges, such as operation at different spatial scales, requirement for very complex setups that are inaccessible for most users, and/or the need of pre-treatment procedures that tend to change the properties of the samples under investigation.
 Moreover, all complementary methods require accurate knowledge, or determination, of the physical properties of adsorbates, such as refractive index or density.
-Accordingly, there has in the recent years been an intense, albeit so far unsuccessful search for means to separate the contribution of coupled liquid using QCM measurements alone\cite{Reviakine2011}.
-Such self-sufficient approach would obviate the need for complementary methods, and provide quantitative information about the adsorbed dry mass and the coupled liquid contribution, as well as information about the dissipative energy loss associated the adsorbate.
+Accordingly, there has in the recent years been an intense, albeit so far unsuccessful search for means to separate the contribution of coupled liquid using QCM measurements alone \cite{Reviakine2011}.
+Such self-sufficient approach would obviate the need for complementary methods, and provide quantitative information about the adsorbed dry mass and the coupled liquid contribution, as well as information about the dissipative energy loss associated with the adsorbate.

-We here address this challenge through insights gained from the general form of the Navier-Stokes equation for the velocity of liquid motion,\cite{LANDAU1987} which for QCM resonators, as well as most mechanical resonators, is reduced to (see Section S6 in the SI for detailed derivation)
+We here address this challenge through insights gained from the general form of the Navier-Stokes equation for the velocity of liquid motion \cite{LANDAU1987}, which for QCM resonators, as well as most mechanical resonators, is reduced to (see Section S1 in the SI for detailed derivation)